geraldclark/geraldclark.github.io/index.md

 ## Code Development
 Development of plugins, portal applications, Knowlegebases, and any customization inbetween.

-## Database
+## Databases
 Database management, reporting, data migration, and integrations.

 ## Architecture
-Design of application systems to present information and automate tasks.
+Design of application systems to present information, automate tasks, and guide workflow.

 ## Documentation
 Documentation of code samples, technical overviews, and architecture.

+# What I've Done
+Coming soon.

 # Knowledge
 Skillsets I've picked up along the way